StructuralEquationModels/StructuralEquationModels.jl/docs/src/index.md

 After that, if you are interested in specifying your own loss functions or other parts, you can proceed with [Extending the package](@ref).

-Models you can fit include
+Models you can fit out of the box include
 - Linear SEM that can be specified in RAM notation
 - ML, GLS and FIML estimation
 - Ridge Regularization